krishnaatpivotal/tas-springboot-demo/README.md

 ## Introduction
 This base application is intended to demonstrate some of the basic functionality of TAS:

-* TAS api, target, login, and push
+* TAS/PCF api, target, login, and push
-* TAS environment variables
+* TAS/PCF environment variables
   * Spring Cloud Profiles
 * Scaling, self-healing, router and load balancing
 * RDBMS service and application auto-configuration